Chicago Schools with Writing Programs

 A private college specializing in art and media programs, Columbia College was founded in 1890 as the Columbia School of Oratory.
 The college features an open admissions policy for all undergraduate majors, with selective admissions for graduate programs.
 The college and its students produce a number of prose publications as well as a poetry journal.

-Journalism majors can choose from three concentrations, some with sub-concentration options.
+Journalism majors can choose from five concentrations: radio broadcast journalism, television broadcast journalism, magazines, news/features or sports.
 Core curriculum courses include topics such as copyediting, media law and grammar for journalists.
 The journalism department also helps students produce Echo magazine through the college magazine workshop course.

 Students who focus their MFA program on fiction can take classes on prose forms, novel writing and storytelling.
 To graduate, they must write a book-length fiction work that is high-quality enough to be published.
-Those who opt to study nonfiction may study nonfiction forms, the history of the essay and nonfiction theory.
-They must also write a thesis detailed enough to be considered book-length.
-Poetry MFA students examine the history and aesthetics of poetry as well as poetry's place in contemporary culture.
-They may take seminars in composition, poetics and craft.
+Along with writing courses, students will learn about critically reading, as well as topics in nonfiction and composition.

 Chicago State University